Viddyoze is a cloud-based service that allows you to create intros and outros for your videos.

 Because there are only a handful of intros on the basic package, I don’t think I would get much use out of it.

 The other option is to pay for the template club.
 But this means you are paying $67 up front plus $37 per month, which is approximately $42 per month.
 As they point out in their video, there are people on Fiverr reselling their stuff.
 For $5 each.
 So, you need to be doing at least nine unique videos per month before it becomes cheaper to use Viddyoze rather than just hiring someone on Fiverr each time.

 Is there a money-back guarantee?

 Yep, 30 days.
 When I requested my refund they sent me a form to fill out with various transaction IDs I had to dig out of my emails.
 After that, they refunded me two later, which all seems reasonable.

 Don't have time to check my blog?
 Get a weekly email with all the new posts.
 This is my personal blog, so obviously it is 100% spam free.

 This entry was posted on Sunday, April 9th, 2017 at 11:00 am and is filed under Reviews, Tech.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.